-The following areas of focus underpin our journey to net zero.
+The following areas of focus underpin our journey to net zero aligned emission goals

 We have worked hard to reduce our energy consumption through energy-saving methods and devices.
 As a result, by 2017, we had reduced our greenhouse gas emissions derived from electrical consumption by 30% based on 2009 levels.
-Currently, nine solar installations supply our farm with electricity.
-In 2021, these generated over 280,000 kWh, resulting in 107,808kg of carbon dioxide savings.
-As energy is responsible for roughly 80% of our carbon emissions, we are continuing to explore ways to expand our generation of renewable energy sources in the coming years.
+Currently, our farm benefits from nine solar installations, which generated over 283 622 kWh from July 2022 – June 2023, thus decreasing emissions by 108 910.85 kg CO2 annually.
+As energy is responsible for roughly 80% of our carbon emissions, we continue exploring ways to expand our generation of renewable energy sources in the coming years.

 By 2011 we had been consistently recycling 85% of our solid waste.
-More recently, we have been sending 0% of our waste to landfill.
+More recently, we have sent 0% of our waste to landfills.
 Between 95-98% is recycled and the balance is sent to a waste-to-energy plant.
-In the twelve months to May 2022, our recycling and recovery efforts resulted in 73 832kg less CO2 equivalent in the atmosphere.
+In the twelve months to May 2022, our recycling and recovery efforts resulted in 62 301kg less CO2 equivalent in the atmosphere.

-Vegetation in biodiverse habitats suck carbon out of the air, and store it in the earth.
-In 2012, the Spier Nursery was established, responsible for the clearing of water thirsty alien vegetation and the propagation and planting of “water-wise” indigenous species.
+Vegetation in biodiverse habitats sucks carbon out of the air and stores it in the earth.
+In 2012, the Spier Nursery was established to clear water-thirsty alien vegetation and propagate and plant “water-wise” indigenous species.
 In the ensuing decade, it planted over 100,000 different trees, shrubs and fynbos and over a million bulbs.
-On the farm, these newly replanted tracts of indigenous vegetation, and previously existing renosterveld vegetation, are conserved.
+On the farm, these newly replanted tracts of indigenous vegetation and previously existing renosterveld vegetation, are conserved.

 In 2008 Farmer Angus McIntosh began farming at Spier, using regenerative and biodynamic methods which promote biodiversity, restore soil health and sequester carbon.
 Farmer Angus plants a diverse assortment of cover crops like oats mixed with vetch (a member of the pea family) between our vines.
 A tractor and roller flatten the crops, pushing nitrogen back into the soil and creating a dense carpet; we add compost and even feathers to create a nutrient-rich mulch that boosts soil carbon levels.
 Not only does this preserve the water in the soil more effectively, but this method also prevents weeds (which compete with the vines for water) from sprouting.